Iowa State Benefits for 100% Disabled Veterans

 Operation Recognition High School

-Apply: Operation Recognition High School
+Download the Operation Recognition High School application

 The Branstad-Reynolds Scholarship fund provides post-secondary educational scholarships for children of deceased military service members who died while in an active military status after September 11, 2001.

-Scholarships may be used to subsidize the costs of tuition, books, fees, housing, special tools and equipment required for coursework, school-approved tutoring, and any other required educational expenses.
+Scholarships may be used to subsidize the costs of tuition, books, fees, housing, special tools, and equipment required for coursework, school-approved tutoring, and any other required educational expenses.
 Once all educational expenses are met, any remaining funds will be released to the student to cover other expenses as needed.

 NOTE: Annual deadline is December 31st of the current year.